pablogadhi/ParserGenerator/README.md

-# LexerGenerator
+# ParserGenerator
-Second project for the Programming Language Design course.
+Third project for the Programming Language Design course.